o-qcblog/o-qcblog.github.io/_posts/2024-06-12-Randomized-Query-Algorithms.md

 categories: [Note, ComplexityTheory]
 ---

 *Like many other models of computation, can we add the power of randomization to decision trees?
-With the power of randomness, can we reduce the number of queries?
+Can this reduce the number of queries?
 This blog post discusses randomized query algorithm, introducing it from two different lenses.*

 Given that we are familiar with decision trees (if not, check out my post on [Deterministic Query Algorithms](https://o-qcblog.github.io/note/complexitytheory/Deterministic-Query-Algorithms/)), how would one incorporate randomness into this?